 Participants are welcomed to organize symposiums consisting of papers on related topics.
 90 minutes are allocated for each symposium.
 It is common practice for 3 inter-related paper presentations to be grouped together for a symposium.
 Symposium organizers are advised to elect a chairperson as well as a discussant for their symposium.

 - Researchers from the same field may wish to collaborate to organize a symposium consisting of 3 research papers which covers inter-related topics.

 - A school may be interested to organize a symposium consisting of 3 presentations from school leaders' perspectives or teachers' case studies.

 - Teachers may wish to collaborate across schools to present case studies of similar subjects or focus.

 3) Workshops: 1.5 hours

 Workshops are informative, interesting and interactive sessions and may be targeted at the general conference populace or designed for specific target groups (teachers, school leaders, educators, researchers).
 Workshops are 3 hours in length and may consist of hands-on activities, demonstration, and/or discussion.
-We welcome workshops which cover the following topics:
+We welcome workshops in the field of the conferences strands above.